Car Quick Facts

 - independent repairers were being denied access to technical information.

 These changes will mean more competition in the servicing and repair market leading to lower costs and higher standards for consumers.
+Inline with advancing technologies.

 The after-sales market will be opened up, with a change to the rules linking new car sales and servicing.
 Dealers will still have to ensure that customers’ cars are serviced and repaired to manufacturer-approved standards, but they will no longer have to do it themselves; and, independent garages and roadside assistance organisations will have much greater access to technical information, including diagnostic equipment and software.